Detailed Guide for Biological Technicians in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Biological Technicians in California is $50,288 annually, or $24.18 hourly.
-The median wage for Biological Technicians in San Diego County is $47,499 annually, or $22.84 hourly.
+The median wage in 2016 for Biological Technicians in California was $50,288 annually, or $24.18 hourly.
+The median wage for Biological Technicians in San Diego County was $47,499 annually, or $22.84 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Biological Technicians may expect to receive benefit packages including medical, dental, and vision insurance as well as vacation, sick leave, and a 401(k).
 Some employers of Biological Technicians also offer various bonus and incentive packages.